(Ph.D. University of Iowa, 2010)

 Please see my CV below for a list of UGA graduate student committees and students under my direction.

 Potential CURO students: I typically only do CURO projects/directed readings (HONS 4960H, 4970H) with former students of mine.
 However, I occasionally make exceptions in the case of highly recommended syntax students.
-See my CV below for past and present CURO students and summaries of their projects.
+See my CV below for past CURO students and summaries of their projects.

 Courses taught: (Want to know more?
 You can find past syllabi for my classes and any UGA course here!)